 - direct pressure (ie lying on that side) and going up stairs (flexion and ITB rub) can aggravate

 - Swelling can happen in severe cases.

-- See your Osteopath to make sure that you have your pain properly examined and diagnosed to ensure this is the cause of your pain
+- See your Osteopath or Physiotherapist to make sure that you have your pain properly examined and diagnosed to ensure this is the cause of your pain

 - Take measures to reduce inflammation with use of lightly applied ice, and antiinflammation medications – these should only be taken under direction and supervision of a health care professional.

-- Your Osteopath will probably apply treatment around (but not directly on) the area to make sure that muscles around the bursa are not too tight and causing further problems
+- Your Physiotherapist or Osteopath will probably apply treatment around (but not directly on) the area to make sure that muscles around the bursa are not too tight and causing further problems

-- Your Osteopathy will help you identify the cause of your episode of bursitis and give you advice or exercises and stretches that will help to reduce your pain and reduce reoccurrence.
+- Your Osteopath or Physiotherapist will help you identify the cause of your episode of bursitis and give you advice or exercises and stretches that will help to reduce your pain and reduce reoccurrence.

 - Do not irritate the bursa further with any direct pressure or massage

 - Do not self prescribe exercises or stretches and incorrect exercises or poor technique will only make your problem worse